thomaswp/playn-ios/Problems.md

 **TriplePlay:**
 * CompositeBackground.java throws error: AssertionError: could not find constructor
  - erased methods in Background.java referencing the class
-* sound/Soundboards: generics with Float as a type parameter have a problem
+* sound/Soundboards: generics with Float as a type parameter have a problem: added manual cast
 * util/Ref.java has crazy generisim, which created a duplicate method.
 Removed one version of the method (didn't seem to be used)
 * ScreenStack.java: Transistor nils its parent's reference to itself before it's fully finished, meaning ARC destroys it before it's done: moved nil to end of complete logic